Patricia Griffin Kellicker, BSN

 Asthma Society of Canada

-Asthma overview.
+Childhood asthma,.
 American Academy of Allergy, Asthma, & Immunology website.
-Available at:
+Available at

 SW Stoloff.
 The current and future state of asthma treatment.

 Clinical Cornerstone: The Current and Future State of Asthma Treatment.

 What causes asthma?
 National Heart Lung and Blood Institute website.
 Available at: